MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-customize-the-navigation-pane.md

 You can customize the navigation pane with the **Customize Navigation Pane** window.

 > [!NOTE]
->  Depending on the setting in the **UI Elements Removal** field in the [!INCLUDE[nav_admin](../BusinessFunctionality/LoggingAndTrackingEmailInteractions/includes/nav_admin_md.md)], only menus that you have permissions for will appear in the **Customize Navigation Pane** window.
+>  Depending on the setting in the **UI Elements Removal** field in the ADD INCLUDE<!--[!INCLUDE[nav_admin](../BusinessFunctionality/LoggingAndTrackingEmailInteractions/includes/nav_admin_md.md)]-->, only menus that you have permissions for will appear in the **Customize Navigation Pane** window.
 For more information, see [How to: Specify When UI Elements Are Removed](../Topic/How%20to:%20Specify%20When%20UI%20Elements%20Are%20Removed.md).

 ### To start customizing the navigation pane window